How to Search All Sheets / Tabs in Excel & Google Sheets

-This tutorial demonstrates how to search all sheets to find a phrase in Excel and Google Sheets.
+This tutorial demonstrates how to search all sheets to find a word or phrase in Excel and Google Sheets.

 Search All Sheets